JP-10

 JP-10 has a density of 0.937–0.951 g/mL at 15°C (approximately 0.94 g/cm³).
 This is ~18% denser than JP-8's average of ~0.80 g/mL.
 The high density is the primary reason JP-10 is selected for volume-limited missile airframes — it allows significantly more energy to be stored in the same tank volume.

-What is JP-10 used for?
+What is JP-10 used for in military aviation?

 What does MIL-DTL-87107 specify?

 MIL-DTL-87107 is the US military performance specification for high-density synthetic hydrocarbon fuel (JP-10).
-It defines minimum purity (exo-THDCPD ≥97%), density limits, flash point, freezing point, thermal stability (JFTOT ≥325°C), copper corrosion class, and sulfur content.
+It defines minimum purity (exo-THDCPD ≥97%), density limits (0.937–0.951 g/mL), flash point (≥54°C), freezing point (≤−79°C), thermal stability (JFTOT ≥325°C), copper corrosion class, and sulfur content (≤3 mg/kg).

-Can SUAT Fuels supply JP-10 globally?
+Can SUAT supply JP-10 globally?

 JP-10 Supply — Defense & Government Programs